fbpx

 According to J.P.
 Morgan, this trend is just getting started.
 (Source: Bloomberg)

-Gold, at the time of writing, has a market cap of over $11 Trillion, while Bitcoin is resting at a modest $1 Trillion.
+Gold, at the time of writing, has a market cap of over $11 Trillion, while Bitcoin is resting at a modest $1 Trillion (in 2021).

 Bitcoin vs Gold market cap

-If Bitcoin succeeds in hijacking the capital currently invested in Gold, the Bitcoin price would reach roughly $350 000.
+If Bitcoin successfully hijacks the capital currently invested in Gold, the Bitcoin price would reach roughly $350,000.

 Remember, it’s not just some random guy on the internet with a tinfoil hat who’s predicted this.
 These predictions come from J.P Morgan, Citibank and Bloomberg.